These Nova Scotians moved into old school buses to deal with rising house prices | CBC News

 "Living in a trailer or a bus or a mobile home, I think that there's maybe stigma associated with that, but I think maybe that's changing in my community as it becomes more common," she said.

-Her short-term plan is to park the bus near Petite Riviere at the property of her friend Heather Dawn.
-Dawn has a school bus of her own where she's been living with her 11-year-old daughter since November.
+Her short-term plan is to park the bus near Petite Rivière at the property of her friend, Heather Dawn.
+Dawn has been living in a school bus of her own with her 11-year-old daughter since November.

 When the pandemic hit, the four-bedroom house Dawn had been renting and planned to buy in Halifax was suddenly out of reach.